Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Troubleshooting
 ---------------

-See online issues on the [plugin issues] page.
+See online issues on the [module issues] page on GitLab.

 License
 -------

-### Plugin
+# Module

-This plugin is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].
+This module is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].

 This software is governed by the CeCILL license under French law and abiding by